umbertogriffo/rag-chatbot/README.md

 Additionally, the chatbot is designed to remember previous interactions.
 It saves the chat history and considers the relevant context from previous conversations to provide more accurate answers.
-However, it's important to note that the GPT4All language model sometimes generates incorrect or fabricated information, which can lead to false information being provided.
+However, it's important to note that the GPT4All language model sometimes generates hallucinations or false information.

 ## Table of contents